jb753/turbigen/doc/tutorial.rst

 Problem statement
 ^^^^^^^^^^^^^^^^^

-Suppose we wish to design a rotor-only, low-speed axial fan.
-We shall assume incompressible flow and a constant axial velocity.
+Suppose we wish to design a rotor-only axial fan.
+We shall assume a constant axial velocity.
 The inlet state is specified as fixed values of :math:`T_{01}` and :math:`p_{01}` with no inlet swirl, :math:`\alpha_1=0`.
 We can then parametrise the aerodynamics of the stage using the following design variables: